Arthur Granville Soames

 Captain Arthur Granville Soames (12 October 1886 – 6 July 1962) was a British Army officer in the Coldstream Guards and landowner.

 Early life

 He was born on 12 October 1886 in Wingerworth, Derbyshire, England.
 He was the only son of Harold Soames (1855–1918), brewer, later of Gray Rigg, Lilliput, Dorset.

 Soames's mother was Katherine Mary (1851–1932), a daughter of George Hill.

-Soames was the brother of Olave St. Clair Baden-Powell (1889–1977), World Chief Guide.
+Soames was the younger brother of Auriol Soames, and the elder brother of Olave St. Clair Baden-Powell, nee Soames (1889–1977), World Chief Guide.

-On Christmas night 1918, his father, Harold Soames, killed himself by walking into the sea at Lilliput, Poole.
-His sister Auriol Edith Davidson also died by suicide, throwing herself under a train at Cheshunt, Hertfordshire, on 5 April 1919; she was survived by her three small daughters, aged five, three, and three months.
+On Christmas night 1918, his father, Harold Soames, walked into the sea at Lilliput, Poole.
+Four months later his sister Auriol Edith Davidson threw herself under a train at Cheshunt, Hertfordshire, on 5 April 1919; she was survived by her three small daughters, aged five, three, and three months.

 Career

 Soames was educated at Eton and the Royal Military College, Sandhurst, and was commissioned as a Second lieutenant into the Coldstream Guards on 16 August 1905.
 He was promoted to Lieutenant on 21 September 1907, and was appointed adjutant of the Guards Depot in September 1913.

 On 25 August 1914, soon after the outbreak of the First World War, Soames was appointed staff captain in the 4th (Guards) Brigade and served on the staff throughout the war.
 He was wounded during the Battle of the Aisne and returned to Britain.
 He was promoted to Captain in February 1915 and appointed Brigade major of 119th Brigade (the Welsh Bantam Brigade) on 25 October 1915.
 He compiled the Standing Orders for War, 119th Infantry Brigade.
 The brigade went to the Western Front as part of 40th Division in June 1916.
 Soames was still in this post in November 1916 when 119th Bde received a new commander, Brigadier-General Frank Percy Crozier.
 Soames made the mistake of telling the new commander that a full kit inspection of the brigade would be 'most inconvenient'; Crozier removed Soames, sending him on a course on 9 December, and he did not return to 119th Bde.
 Later he served as a General Staff Officer Grade 2, and as Brigade Major of 2nd Reserve Brigade.
 After the war he was awarded an OBE in June 1919 and retired from the army on the grounds of ill-health in December 1919.

 In November 1926, Soames was nominated as Sheriff of Buckinghamshire, and was then living at Ashwell Manor, Tylers Green, Buckinghamshire.
 He was nominated again the following year.